Dirty Talk (Wynter Gordon song): Music video

-There have been two music videos released for the song, the first directed by Armen Djerrahian, premiered on July 19, 2010, and has a magical fairytale theme to it.
+There have been two music videos released for the song.
+The first directed by Armen Djerrahian, was premiered on July 19, 2010, and has a magical fairytale theme to it.

 The second and official video premiered on YouTube on November 16, 2010.
 It shows Gordon in various costumes, make-up & wigs.
 And, many 'magical-like' effects and edits were done.
 In her first appearance, she dons two short pig tails, in her next appearance, she wore a long, black-haired wig with reddish-purple bangs wearing a red, blue & purple coloured dress.
 In her next scene, she wears the same long-haired wig, but, with yellow bangs instead, and yellow dress.
 The video flashes to her first and third appearance with her dancing.
 During her third chorus, the video changes back to her second appearance.
 In the bridge, Gordon is seen naked with short, uncut hair.
 And, the video ends with her second appearance.
 The video has received over 11 million views on Gordon's official YouTube channel.

+For unknown reasons, the music video was no longer available on Gordon's YouTube channel, but a reuploaded version by TVNeon was also released on November 16, 2010, and as of 2023, it has over 13 million views.